AnggaR96s/Reforestation/README.md

-## What do bees do after they are married?
-They go on a honeymoon.
+## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+A metro-gnome